ehoppenstedt/hla-website/README.md

 # hla-website
-first website for Hoppenstedt Learning Analytics
+First website for Hoppenstedt Learning Analytics Ideally a landing page for sales, contact and blogging.